 |Ava and Frank in 1951.
 Photo by Murray Garrett/Getty Images.|

-Ava and Evans never delve too deeply into her marriage to Frank Sinatra, unfortunately, because of Ava’s reluctance to talk about him, and Frank’s influence on her, which continued long after their marriage was over, is what halted the interviews Ava gave to Evans, as well as the autobiography project itself.
+Ava and Evans never delve too deeply into her marriage to Frank Sinatra, unfortunately, because of Ava’s reluctance to talk about him, and Frank’s influence on her, which continued long after their marriage was over.
+In fact, his supreme influence on her was what halted the interviews Ava gave to Evans in the first place, as well as the autobiography project itself.

 The book ends abruptly, as does the author’s life—in August 2012, as Evans was finishing the book that had been shelved for nearly twenty-five years, which had been approved of by that time by the estate of Ava Gardner (Ava passed away in 1990), he suffered a massive heart attack and died.
 Still, even in its somewhat unfinished state, this is a wonderful last book to have left behind by Mr. Evans, presenting a thought-provoking and fascinating rendition of a remarkable Hollywood life.